-The College has various resources that it can deploy in pursuit of its strategic aims.
-It had £0.8m of net liabilities at the end of the financial year.
-This included liabilities of £2.9m owed to Barclays under a loan agreement, £24.8m long term creditor for repayment of funding to the ESFA and £10.7m long term pension liability.
+The College has various resources that it uses in pursuit of its strategic aims.
+It had £14m of net assets at the end of the financial year.
+This included liabilities of £2.46m owed to Barclays under a loan agreement, £23.1m long term creditor for repayment of funding to the ESFA.